Why Are You So Guarded About Your Pain?

 That may be a strange question to hear from your therapist who you just told about your pain, but the question still stands.
 However, instead of guarded meaning secretive, it means why is your body behaviour protecting the painful area.

-We all have been through this at one point of our lives where we have injured or sprained some parts of our body like our ankle for example.
-Whilst the ankle is still painful, we avoid putting weight on it; relying more on the other ankle to carry our weight.
+We all have been through this at one point of our lives where we have had an injury, or sprained some parts of our body like our ankle.
+Whilst the ankle is still in pain, we avoid putting weight on it; relying more on the other ankle to carry our weight.
 This behaviour is known as “guarding”.
 In this case, we are “guarding” our sprained ankle.
 This is perfectly alright and makes perfect sense.

 The problem arises when we forget to “stop guarding” even after the sprained ankle has healed and no longer painful.
 And since guarding is not a natural in terms of your body’s movement, it tends to place extra strain and stress of some parts of your body.
 In this example, the “other” ankle continues to bear extra weight.